Table of Contents

 Back to topDid You Know?

-California is making efforts to keep drinking water lead-free.
-According to the Childhood Lead Poisoning Prevention Branch (CLPPB), in California, most tap water from public water systems used for drinking are not contaminated with lead.
-Yet, the public water utilities in California are changing water service lines that have lead over a 10-year period.
-Water service lines are the pipes and fittings that bring drinking water from the water main to the house's water meter.
-Water utilities are not responsible for changing privately owned service lines or private wells, so this water should be tested if used for drinking.
-For more information about testing water, visit the Environmental Protection Agency at: https://www.epa.gov/lead/protect-your-family-sources-lead or call 800-426-4791.
+California is making efforts to keep our drinking water lead-free.
+According to the Childhood Lead Poisoning Prevention Branch (CLPPB), in California, most tap water from public water systems used for drinking is not contaminated with lead.
+Water service lines are the pipes and fittings that bring drinking water from the water main to the house’s water meter.
+Water utilities are not responsible for changing privately owned service lines or private wells.
+This water should be tested for lead when used for drinking water.
+For more information about testing your water supply visit the Environmental Protection Agency at: https://www.epa.gov/lead/protect-your-family-sources-lead or call 800-426-4791.

 To learn more about water service line replacements, visit the Childhood Lead Poisoning Prevention Branch.